-It was beautiful.
-It was scratched all over, all the strings were gone, and somebody had carved a big letter “D” on the headstock… but it was still beautiful.
+She was beautiful.
+Scratched all over, all the strings were gone, and somebody had carved a big letter “D” on the headstock… but she was still beautiful.

 Slowly, almost reverently, the young boy stretched his hand to pick up the old electric guitar.
 He didn’t know how to play, but once he handled it all he knew was it felt good in his hands.